XinhaoLi74/MolPMoFiT/README.md

 Souce code for paper 'Inductive transfer learning for Molecular Activity Prediction: Next-Gen QSAR Models with MolPMoFiT'

-The code will be made avaiable soon.
+The code is provided as jupyter notebook.